FusRaDa/pcr-project-2023-global/README.md

 2 - Creating assays.
 3 - Creating plates and locations of samples.

-Current Apps: accounts, inventory, main, pcr
+Current Apps: accounts, inventory, main, pcr, users

-THIS IS THE MAIN BRANCH
+THIS IS THE MAIN BRANCH - Python 3.10.7

-Last updated - 12/15/23
+Last updated - 12/19/23